SEU-hk/PartialCLIP/README.md

 |LT-PLL|Solar RECORDS HTC|CIFAR-10-LT / CIFAR-100-LT / Places-LT / ImageNet-LT |
 |IDPLL|VALEN ABLE POP IDGP DIRK CEL|CIFAR-10 / CIFAR-100 / FGVC100 / CUB200 / Stanford Cars196 / Stanford DOGS120|

+PLL: A instance corresponding to a candidate label set rather than a single label.
+Two strategies, namely Uniform Sampling Strategy (USS) and Flip Probalbility Sampling Strategy (FPS)(Lv et al., 2020), which randomly generate candidate label sets in PLL, are adopted.

+LT-PLL: The number of instances follows a long-tailed distribution.

+IDPLL: The noisy labels are very similar to the ground-truth label.
+The genneration process of candidate sets are dependent on instance itself.

 ## Hardware

 Most experiments can be reproduced using a single GPU with 48GB of memory (larger models such as ViT-L require more memory).